 From there, look at user reviews and then consider security features, trade volumes, and transaction fees when deciding on the right platform.

 Don’t Invest More Than You’re Willing To Lose

 While it is always a good idea to go into a trade with a positive attitude, it would be silly not to consider the risks associated with swing trading.

 If you want to profit big, you will have to take risks.
-That said, these risks need to be calculated and never ruled by emotion.
-If your livelihood rests on the outcome of your trades, your emotions might take over and cloud your judgment.
+These risks need to be calculated and never ruled by emotion.
+If your livelihood rests on the outcome of your trades, your emotions might cloud your judgment.

-To stay clear-headed, only invest funds you can afford to lose, i.e., money that is left over once you have taken care of all your essential payments.
+To stay clear-headed, only invest funds you can afford to lose, i.e., money left over once you have taken care of all your essential payments.

-So, you’ve planned thoroughly, done your research, and are feeling confident in your trading abilities.
+So, you’ve planned thoroughly, researched, and are confident in your trading abilities.
 Wonderful!
 But don’t get so confident that you get rid of that safety net!

-Make sure you utilize the stop-loss tool built into your exchange platform of choice.
+Make sure you utilise the stop-loss tool built into your exchange platform.
 This will prevent any losses from getting out of hand and help mitigate some of the risks associated with swing trading.